This page tells my story in music; and the story of this site.

 To spice up the sound and facilities of the PSR 6300 I added an EMT-1; an EME-1; an EMR-1; an EMQ-1; a FB 01; and an A 220 - and a zillion of MIDI cables!

-A problematic setup as some/all elements was not General MIDI.
+A problematic setup as some/all elements were not General MIDI.

 Well - gave me some MIDI experience.